BlackZork/mqmgateway/README.md

 # Configuration

 modmqttd configuration file is in YAML format.
-It is divied in three main sections:
+It is divided into three main sections:

 * modmqttd section contains information about custom plugins
 * modbus section contains modbus network definitions and slave specific configuration.